-Design: Produced sketches and wireframes of one of our three initial design ideas, co-created a mind map of the ShopLight app, designed and prototyped the ShopLight app in Adobe XD.
+Design: Produced sketches and wireframes of one of our three initial design ideas, co-created a mind map of the ShopLight app, co-designed and prototyped the ShopLight app in Adobe XD.

 Evaluation: Co-designed and conducted the A/B test of ShopLight, co-conducted the post-test questionnaire, contributed to the analysis of evaluation data.

-Observation & Task Analysis: A teammate and I observed shoppers at local Walmarts to learn about the task environment and our target users.
-I produced a task analysis flow diagram that broke down the different phases of a child-accompanied shopping trip.
+Observation & Task Analysis: After observing shoppers at local Walmarts, I produced a task analysis flow diagram that broke down the different phases of a child-accompanied shopping trip.

 Initial Concept Storyboards

-Concept 1: Lighting System for Product Location that uses LED lighting and haptic feedback on the grocery cart to help users navigate the store and locate products on the shelves.
+Concept 1: A lighting system for product location that uses LED lighting and haptic feedback on the grocery cart to help users navigate the store and locate products on the shelves.

-Concept 2: Cross Platform Shopping List that syncs three input methods (a digital paper-like surface, an app, and a digital assistant) and provides an easy and flexible way to plan ahead for grocery shopping trips and keep record of purchases.
+Concept 2: A cross platform shopping list that syncs three input methods (a digital paper-like surface, a mobile app, and a voice user interface) and provides an easy and flexible way to plan ahead and keep record of purchases.